 Incomplete coursework due to reasons clearly beyond the control of the student will yield the grade "I".
-This grade must be removed by the end of the first six (6) weeks of the next semester of the current academic year (i.e., for fall, the next semester is spring; for spring, the next semester is fall) unless prior arrangements are made in writing with the instructor, with a copy sent to the registrar.
+This grade must be removed by the end of the first six (6) weeks of the following semester (i.e., for fall, the following semester is spring; for spring, the following semester is fall) unless prior arrangements are made in writing with the instructor, with a copy sent to the Office of Records and Registration.
 Otherwise, the grade "I" is automatically changed to "F" by the Office of Records and Registration.